harshn08/CDPmultinode_on_existingInstance/README.md

 # CDPMultinodeDocker

-CDP Multinode script using Docker on Mac/Windows 10, This will create  brand new 6 instances on AWS (2 m5.4xlarge and 2 m52xlarge with stoarage of 100gb each )
-Important to note : all instances should be clean with olny OS installed, previous traces of installation may result in script failure
+CDP Multinode script using Docker on Mac/Windows 10, This will create CDP DC on Existing 6 Instaces of AWS (2 m5.4xlarge and 2 m52xlarge with stoarage of 100gb each ) Important to note : all instances should be clean with olny OS installed, previous traces of installation may result in script failure